Apple Search Ads

-Branch can help track your Apple Search Ad campaigns by fetching the search ad attribution from Apple at app install.
-You can then use the parameters you've set in the Apple Search Ad dashboard, parameters such as the campaign name, and take special action in your app after an install, or simply track the effectiveness of a campaign in the Branch dashboard, along with other your other Branch statistics, such as total installs, referrals, and app link statistics.
+Branch can help track your Apple Search Ads campaigns by fetching the Apple Search Ads Attribution API.
+You can then use the parameters you've set in the Apple Search Ads dashboard, parameters such as the campaign name, and take special action in your app after an install, or simply track the effectiveness of a campaign in the Branch dashboard, along with other your other Branch statistics, such as total installs, referrals, and app link statistics.

-In order to check if the user came from an Apple Search Ad, you must make the attribution call before Branch initializes.
-As a warning, Apple's API is extremely slow, often taking more than 1 second round trip.
+In order to check if the user came from an Apple Search Ads, you must make the attribution call before Branch initializes.
+As a warning, Apple's Search Ads Attribution API may take more than 1 second round trip.
 This means that your call to Branch's initSession to the execution of the callback block may be delayed by this additional 1 second.

 Import iAd and AdSupport¶

-You must add Apple's iAd.framework and AdSupport.framework to your Linked Frameworks in your Xcode project to enable Apple Search Ad checking.
+You must add Apple's iAd.framework and AdSupport.framework to your Linked Frameworks in your Xcode project to enable Apple Search Ads checking.

 Enable Apple Search Ads Check¶

 delayInitToCheckForSearchAds call to your AppDelegate.m (or AppDelegate.swift) file after you create the Branch singleton, but before you call

 initSession.
 Your code will end up looking something like this:

 Branch *branch = [Branch getInstance]; [branch delayInitToCheckForSearchAds]; [branch initSession.....